 As soon as observations commenced on the first night of our trigger, we programmatically checked the NOAO archive each second for new images from the DTS.
-Each time a new image was found, we automatically downloaded it over FTP to the National Energy Research Scientific Computing Center (NERSC) in Berkeley, CA, and stored it on a high-performance Lustre parallel filesystem, making use of the ESNet energy sciences high-speed Internet backbone that connects national laboratories, universities, and other research institutions.
-The typical data transfer rate from Tucson to Berkeley was 40 MB s-1, enabling each 550 MB fits focal plane exposure to be delivered in an average transfer time of 14 s.
+Each time a new image was found, we automatically downloaded it over FTP to the National Energy Research Scientific Computing Center (NERSC) in Berkeley, California and stored it on a high-performance Lustre parallel filesystem, making use of the ESNet energy sciences high-speed internet backbone connecting US Department of Energy facilities.
+The typical data transfer rate from Tucson to Berkeley was 40MB/s, enabling each 550 MB fits focal plane exposure to be delivered in an average transfer time of 14 seconds.